yoonhero/betago/README.md

 ![qstar](./docs/elo.png)

+> Q*(n) referes to the max searching depth (n turn)

+> 1 = attack-defend

 This was performance result of Qstar Searching Algorithm.
 Both searching method starts from ELO score 400.
-After 100 game simulations, Qstar's real winning probability is almost 62.5%.
+After 100 game simulations, Qstar's real winning probability is almost 75%.
 It's quiet impressing that not changing model itself but just changing the searching method could improve the performance.
 This is prototype of Q* algorithm implementation.
 So you can improve more and more based on my idea.